-DATED AS OF , 20 SECTION ON SCOPE AND DESC 1.
-I,, here member of the Applicant Review and Orientation Council (RC) created by the RC with the approximately (SLHA).
-I understand that membership on the from the date of this agreement, except for President of the RC or his/her designee we President's term of office. oval of the St. Louis Housing Authority e AROC will be for a term of one year the membership position held by the 2.
-I understand that membership on the AROC is the other members of the AROC are volunteering by: Interviewing applicants for apartments in postular SLHA management and in accordance with B. Assisting in the orientation of prospective discussing with them the issues that are improved Development.
-3. I understand that my membership on the AROC that membership on the AROC cannot be sold else.
-4. I further understand that I shall not receive an SLHA or from any applicant, in connection with • 5.
-I further understand that I shall not engage in than at the interview process. any contact with the applicants othe
+DATED AS OF , 20 SECTION ONE SCOPE AND DESCR 1. member of the Applicant Review and Orientation Council (RC) created by the RC with the approx (SLHA).
+I understand that membership on the from the date of this agreement, except for the President of the RC or his/her designee whe President's term of office. val of the St. Louis Housing Authority AROC will be for a term of one year ne membership position held by the 2. .
+I understand that membership on the AROC is the other members of the AROC are volunteering by: A. Interviewing applicants for apartments in pul SLHA management and in accordance with a B. Assisting in the orientation of prospective discussing with them the issues that are imp Development.
+3. .
+I understand that my membership on the AROC that membership on the AROC cannot be sold, else.
+4. I further understand that I shall not receive any SLHA or from any applicant, in connection with 5. .
+I further understand that I shall not engage in a than at the interview process. any contact with the applicants othe